Socratica-Org/toolbox/content/basics.md

 </div>

-TLDR: We assemble kind, nerdy, and ambitious young people that are dedicated to consistently creating.
+TLDR: We assemble kind, nerdy, and ambitious people that are dedicated to consistently creating.

 We’re united by a couple of core beliefs:

-1. There are increasingly few, low stakes ways for young people to make interest, values aligned friends IRL
+1. There are increasingly few, low stakes ways for people to make interest, values aligned friends IRL
    1. These spaces need to be recurring, consistent, and accessible.
 2. Great creative work is done together, across backgrounds and disciplines 2.
 Small, high trust groups are the foundation of boundary pushing work - in engineering, science, art, and more